vdurmont/semver4j/README.md

 ### Modifying the version

-The `Semver` object is ummutable.
+The `Semver` object is immutable.
 However, it provides a set of methods that will help you create new versions:
 * `withIncMajor()` and `withIncMajor(int increment)` returns a `Semver` object with the major part incremented
 * `withIncMinor()` and `withIncMinor(int increment)` returns a `Semver` object with the minor part incremented
 * `withIncPatch()` and `withIncPatch(int increment)` returns a `Semver` object with the patch part incremented